vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/PIL/modularity.md

 \end{aligned}
 $$

-These are included in PIL as shown in the code excerpt below.
+These are included in PIL as shown in the code excerpt below:

 ![PIL Example](figures/fig13-pil-eg-arth-sm.png)